The Arc of Putnam's Residential Department - Frequently Asked Questions

 For more information, view the OPWDD Guide for Choosing a Residential Service Provider for Individuals with Developmental Disabilities

-How long is the waiting list for Residential Services at PARC?
+How long is the waiting list for Residential Services at the Arc of Putnam?

 Our waiting list is not arranged in chronological order.
 Nor are placements offered on a “first-come, first-served” basis.

 Our goal is to match applicants with homes that are appropriate to meet their needs and would provide a good fit with other individuals that live there.
 Therefore, it is not possible to provide an estimate of the length of time one may be on our waiting list.
 Individuals on the waiting list are screened as openings become available within the agency.

 How are applicant’s informed about openings that become available?